Edith M. Flanigen: Honors and awards

-Flanigen has been the recipient of many awards and honors.
-She was, for example, the first female recipient of the Perkin Medal in 1992.
+Flanigen was the recipient of many awards and honors.
+She was, for example, the first woman to receive the Perkin Medal in 1992.
 She was also inducted into the National Inventors Hall of Fame in 2004.

 In 2014, the Edith Flanigen Award was created by the Collaborative Research Centre at Humboldt University of Berlin.
 The award is to be given annually to an outstanding female scientist at the early stage of her career.
 The first award was given to Natacha Krins for her work at the University of Paris.

 In 2012, Flanigen was named recipient of the National Medal of Technology and Innovation.
 On November 20, 2014, President Barack Obama presented Flanigen with the National Medal of Technology and Innovation for her contributions to science.